-No stream crossings are included with this PPS.
+No stream crossings are proposed with this application.
 Preservation of the existing stream and tributaries will help facilitate safe passage of wildlife across the site.
 Protection of the stream area into conservation easements will help protect the existing network in perpetuity for wildlife and water-based fauna, to facilitate safe passage across the site.